pgermishuys/Jubilee/README.md

 ScriptCS Support
 ====================
 Jubilee has the ability to run scripts via ScriptCS.
-The contextual information, such as which folder is being watched as well as the file that changed will be passed as arguments.
+The contextual information, such as which directory is being watched as well as the file that changed will be passed to the script.
 (This is assuming the FileSystemWatchingRunner is being used).

 Example Jubilee ScriptCS Configuration
 ```
 Runner:
   Name: FileSystemWatchingRunner
+  Parameters:
+    FolderToWatch: f:\SomeFolderToMonitorForChanges
 Plugins:
 - Name: ConsoleWriter.csx
 Notifications: